BICO Group

-Bico Group (previously Cellink) is a bioconvergence startup that designs and supplies technologies and services to enhance biology research.
-It focuses on commercializing technologies for life science research as well as bioprinting, and its products often combine capabilities in artificial intelligence, robotics, multiomics, and diagnostics.
+Bico Group (previously Cellink) is a Swedish bioconvergence company that designs and supplies technologies and services to enhance biology research.
+It focuses on commercializing technologies for life science research as well as bioprinting.

 Bico Group (then Cellink) began by producing bio-inks and bioprinters for culturing different cell types to enable applications like patient-derived implants.
 Bico Group was the first company to provide a standardized bio-ink product for sale over the internet.

 The company has ongoing collaborations with organizations including AstraZeneca, MedImmune, MIT and Takara Bio, and its bioprinters are used for research at Harvard University, Merck, Novartis, the U.S. Army, Toyota, Johnson & Johnson and more.

 History

+Foundation

 Bico Group was founded as Cellink in 2016 by Erik Gatenholm, the company's chief executive, Héctor Martinez, the company's CTO and Gusten Danielsson, the company's CFO.
 They developed and sold the world's first universally compatible bio-ink to simplify bioprinting for academics and pharmaceutical companies who were, at that time, mixing their own biomaterial in-house.
 The company released its first bioprinter to test the market in 2015, and continued designing additional bio-inks to support more specialized applications in bioprinting.

 Ten months after it was founded, Cellink was listed publicly on the Nasdaq exchange First North.
 At its IPO, shares were oversubscribed by 1070 percent.

-As the company's technology makes it possible to print tissues such as skin, liver, and cartilage, its technology also allows printing fully functional cancer tumors which can be used to develop new cancer treatment.
+The company's technology made it possible to print tissues such as skin, liver, cornea, and cartilage.
+This technology allowed printing of fully functional cancer tumors which could be used to develop new cancer treatment.

+In 2017, it established a United States headquarters in Boston.
+In January 2018, Cellink announced a collaboration with Ctibiotech to boost 3D bioprinting technology for cancer research.
 In 2018, Cellink received a $2.5 million grant from the EU to fund its TumorPrint project.

-In 2017, the company was described as "a world leader in bioprinting".
-It established a United States headquarters in Boston the same year.

-In January 2018, Cellink announced a collaboration with Ctibiotech to boost 3D bioprinting technology for cancer research.

-The company's revenue totaled $4.88 million in 2018.
-As of February 2019, its products are used by more than 600 labs in more than 50 countries.
+By 2018, the company's revenue totaled $4.88.
+As of February 2019, its products were used by more than 600 labs in more than 50 countries.